 An overdose results from the blocking of breathing receptors by the chemicals from the drug.
 Once the chemicals fit into the receptors, they reduce the capacity of a person to breathe.
 Consequentially, the oxygen level in the body drops.
 Vital organs begin to strain in their functionality.
 Your lips and fingers may begin to turn bluish in the process.

 Death occurs because the oxygen level in the body drops below the minimum requirement.
 Fortunately, this process may last even for hours enabling someone to help you.
 You might slip into a coma if no one attends to you during this period.
 If the people around you know about drug overdose symptoms, you stand a better chance at surviving.

 A person will show different symptoms depending on the drug they are overdosing on.
 Some drugs have more severe symptoms than others.
-For instance, opioid overdose is likely to cause death faster than an alcohol overdose.
+For instance, opioid overdose is likely to cause complications more quickly than an alcohol overdose.

 Despite the disparities in the symptoms, you can check for:

 - Shallow breathing, coma, respiratory arrest, and weak pulses.
-These are symptoms that an overdose on a central nervous depressant will bring about
+These are symptoms that can indicate an overdose on a central nervous depressant.

-- Hyperthermia, seizures, cardiovascular shocks, hypertension, and arrhythmia for stimulants
+- Hyperthermia, seizures, cardiovascular shocks, hypertension, and arrhythmia for stimulant overdoses.

-- Inhalants depress the central nervous system, causes stupor, and induces coma when overdosing on them
+- Inhalant overdose can depress the central nervous system, cause stupor, and induce a coma.

-A drug overdose can be a potential source of trauma for the victim.
-That is why it is good to treat both the overdose and its after-effects.
+Medical care is necessary in the case of a drug overdose.
+Some medications can help reverse the effects of an overdose and can prevent death or other complications.
+Additionally, a drug overdose can be a potential source of trauma for the victim.
+That is why it is essential to treat both the overdose and its effects.

 At Midwest Detox Center, the following care options are available: